Our founding

 Theatre for a New Audience, Brooklyn

-H3's new building in the BAM Cultural District receives AIA New York State and Chapter Design Awards of Excellence and ENR Best of 2014, establishing H3's independent reputation.
+H3’s new building in the BAM Cultural District receives AIA New York State and Chapter Design Awards of Excellence and ENR Best of 2014, establishing H3’s independent reputation in New York.

 2017